catalyst-cloud/catalystcloud-docs/source/kubernetes/access.rst

 deployed on the 10.0.0.0/24 host network that had appropriate security group access.

-For example if we have an Ubuntu 18 instance that is attached to that network on 10.0.0.16 and both it and the node running the Nginx application belong to a security group that allows access to TCP/30001 then the following will be possible.
+For example if we have another instance that is attached to that network on 10.0.0.16 and both it and the node running the Nginx application belong to a security group that allows access to TCP/30001 then the following will be possible.